Dualities in the theory of accessible categories: Abstract

 \section{Abstract}

-Using the notion of {\em companion} introduced in a previous paper with Lack, we recover all the known dualities involving accessible categories with a class of limits, as instances of a general duality theorem.
-These include the Gabriel-Ulmer duality for locally finitely presentable categories, Diers duality for locally finitely multipresentable categories, the Hu-Tholen duality for locally finitely polypresentable categories, and Hu's duality for weakly locally finitely presentable categories.
-In doing so, we also extend these to the enriched setting and discuss new dualities that arise when the class of limits taken into consideration is {\em weakly sound}.
+Through the notion of {\em weakly sound} class of weights, we recover many known dualities involving accessible categories with a chosen class of limits, as instances of a general duality theorem.
+These include the Gabriel--Ulmer duality for locally finitely presentable categories, Diers duality for locally finitely multipresentable categories, and the Makkai--Par\'e duality for finitely accessible categories.
+In doing so, we extend these to the enriched setting, provide a more formal and unifying approach to the theory, and also discuss new dualities that arise as a consequence of our main theorem.